-Currently home to more than 450,000 refugees, Dadaab Refugee Camp faces serious ongoing security concerns, as well as regional political tensions.
-In this landscape clear, accurate and accessible information on humanitarian issues and services is vital.
-In 2011, Internews worked with Radio Ergo/IMS, the Norwegian Refugee Council, and Star FM of Kenya to conduct an in-depth assessment of the access to information and information needs of refugees living inside the Dadaab camp, which has since helped Internews to design a full scale Humanitarian Information Service project.
+In 2011, Internews worked with Radio Ergo/IMS, the Norwegian Refugee Council, and Star FM of Kenya to conduct an in-depth assessment of the information needs of refugees living inside the Dadaab Refugee Camp in Eastern Kenya, which has hosted more than 403,000 refugees.

-With joint funding from USAID’s Office of Transition Initiatives (OTI) and the European Commission’s Humanitarian Directorate (ECHO) Internews has launched the Dadaab Humanitarian Information Service (HIS) to help refugees access critical, lifesaving information and improve two-way communication between themselves and aid providers.
-In collaboration with local, independent Somali language radio station Star FM, Internews is working to set up a fully operational radio station in Dadaab to broadcast to local and refugee Somali communities.
+Based on the assessment findings, Internews launched the Dadaab Humanitarian Information Service (HIS) to help refugees access critical, lifesaving information and improve two-way communication between themselves and aid providers.
+In collaboration with local, independent Somali language radio station Star FM, Internews set up a fully operational radio station and training center in Dadaab to produce and broadcast news and information to local and refugee Somali communities.

-Internews has trained a group of young journalists from the refugee and host communities in radio production and humanitarian reporting skills.
-These youth journalists are able to produce content for local broadcast and provide an important voice for their community.
+Internews trained young journalists from the refugee and host communities in radio production and humanitarian reporting skills.
+These youth journalists were able to produce content for local broadcast and provided an important voice for their community.

 - "Bridging the Gap" - Internews in Dadaab Refugee Camp, 2013